Battle of Middle Creek: Battle

 Union Brig.
 Gen. Don Carlos Buell directed Col. James A. Garfield, the future president, to force Marshall to retreat back into Virginia.
 Leaving Louisa, Garfield took command of the 18th Brigade and began his march south on Paintsville.
 He compelled the Confederates to abandon Paintsville and retreat to the vicinity of Prestonsburg.
-Garfield slowly headed south, but swampy areas and numerous streams slowed his movements, and he arrived in the vicinity of Marshall on the 9th.
+Garfield slowly headed south, but swampy areas and numerous streams slowed his movements, and he arrived in the vicinity of Marshall on January 9, 1862.
 Heading out at 4:00 a.m. on January 10, Garfield marched a mile west near the Forks of Middle Creek, fought off the Confederate cavalry, and turned west to attack Marshall.
 Marshall had put his men in line of battle north and east of the creek near its forks.
 Garfield attacked shortly after noon, and the fighting continued for most of the afternoon until Union reinforcements arrived in time to dissuade the Confederates from assailing the Federal left.
 Instead, the Confederates retired south and were ordered back to Virginia on January 24.
 Garfield's force moved to Prestonsburg after the fight and then retired to Paintsville.
 Union forces had halted the Confederate 1861 offensive in Kentucky, and Middle Creek demonstrated that their strength had not diminished.

 Aftermath

-The Battle of Middle Creek, along with the Battle of Mill Springs a little more than a week later, cemented Union control of Eastern Kentucky until Confederate Gen. Braxton Bragg launched his offensive in the summer and fall of 1862.
+The Battle of Middle Creek, along with the Battle of Mill Springs a little over a week later, cemented Union control of Eastern Kentucky until Confederate Gen. Braxton Bragg launched his offensive in the summer and fall of 1862.
 Following these two January victories in Kentucky, the Federals carried the war into Tennessee in February.

 In October 1992, the battlefield was designated a National Historic Landmark by the National Park Service.